DanTm99/gpt2-bot/README.md

 You may install a version of TensorFlow that will utilise your GPU instead if you wish. **TensorFlow 2.0 is currently not supported** and the gpt-2-simple package will throw an assertion if it's installed, so TensorFlow 1.15.2 is recommended.

+This has only been tested with the versions of the requirements as given in `requirements.txt`.
+You may update packages beyond these versions if you wish.

 Create `apikey.txt` containing the api key for your bot:
 ```shell
 echo "[API_KEY]" > apikey.txt